Follow the step-by-step instructions below to learn how to create source documents and make them available for monitoring.

 Note Sites should decide based on their internal processes and agreements with sponsors or contract research organizations (CROs) what type of source documents and information to store and share in SiteVault.
-Click here to download the remote monitoring resource kit.
+Click here to download the monitoring resource kit.

 You can use SiteVault to store and maintain source documents and make them available to sponsor or CRO monitors for review.
 Source documents in SiteVault follow the Draft to Current - Source and Draft to Final - Source lifecycles.

 See below for how to create and manage source documents.
-See the Managing Remote Monitoring Reviews page for information on how to resolve monitor review feedback, and see the Basics of Managing Documents page for general information on working with documents in SiteVault.
+See the Managing Monitoring Reviews page for information on how to resolve monitor review feedback, and see the Basics of Managing Documents page for general information on working with documents in SiteVault.

 The following flowchart illustrates the source document and monitor review workflow: